vegas-viz/Vegas/README.md

 The construction of the plot is **independent from the rendering strategy**: the same plot can be rendered as HTML or in a Window simply by importing a different renderer in the scope.

-*Note that the renderering examples below are wrapped in separate functions to avoid ambiguous implicit conversions if they were imported in the same scope.*
+*Note that the rendering examples below are wrapped in separate functions to avoid ambiguous implicit conversions if they were imported in the same scope.*

 A plot is defined as: